 The course covers a vast range of content from analysing and representing statistics to solving geometric problems using trigonometry.
 A range of interactive resources are used in the classroom to enrich the students’ learning.

 Students will be examined at the end of Year 11, sitting a non-calculator and two calculator papers.
 They will be assessed internally throughout the Key Stage to ensure that their progress is monitored and tracked carefully.

 Further information can be found by following this link:

 Key Stage 5

-We are very excited about the start of A Level Mathematics.
-The course comprises of three equally weighted modules, with two Pure modules and one applied, covering both Statistics and Mechanics..
+A-level mathematics comprises three equally weighted modules, with two Pure modules and one applied, covering both Statistics and Mechanics..

 Pure modules focus on algebra, graphs, functions and calculus offering students an excellent challenge in developing their knowledge and skills further.
 Statistics covers various methods of data analysis and representation and probability.
-Mechanics examine how to model particles in given situations and is closely linked with Physics.
+Mechanics examines how to model particles in given situations and is closely linked with Physics.

 For further information can be found by following this link: